m-hall/HypnotoadSVN/docs/settings.md

 - *panel*: opens an output panel at the bottom of the window (default)
 - *tab*: opens a new tab for output
 - *dialog*: opens an alert dialog for the results of each command

+#### "outputGutter" Options
+- *dot*: a small dot
+- *circle*: a circle that fills the width of the gutter
+- *bookmark*: a small arrow indicating the line
+- *none*: no gutter marker

+#### "outputHighlight" Options
+- *fill*: fills the background of the text
+- *outline*: outlines the selected area
+- *solid*: adds a solid underline to the selected area
+- *squiggly*: adds a squiggly underline to the selected area
+- *stippled*: adds a stippled underline to the selected area
+- *none*: no highlight

 ### Commit
 Modifies the commit workflow.